Privacy Statement/Policy

 • Sales call recording – to ensure sales floor compliance.

-When you type your name and telephone number into our website or otherwise submit the same to us, you agree that this shall act as your electronic signature and express written consent that Millionaire Publishing, LLC, along with its agents, assigns and listed partners, may call and text you at the number(s) provided (or provided later), with marketing offers and other information, including possibly using an automatic telephone dialing system, prerecorded messages, and artificial/AI voices.
+When you type your name and telephone number into our website or otherwise submit the same to us, you agree that this shall act as your electronic signature and express written consent that Millionaire Publishing LLC, along with its agents, assigns and listed partners, may call and text you at the number(s) provided (or provided later), with marketing offers and other information, including possibly using an automatic telephone dialing system, prerecorded messages, and artificial/AI voices.
 Consent is not a condition of purchase and you may opt-out later through any reasonable means.
 Your opt-out or consent revocation will be honored and effective as fast as our existing technology allows, but in no event more than 10 days from your request.
-Reply STOP to unsubscribe from text messages specifically.
-You agree that if you reply STOP, we may still contact you through other mediums unless you specify otherwise.
+Reply STOP to unsubscribe from text messages and calls.
+You agree that , we may still contact you through email unless you specify otherwise.
 Standard rates apply and all calls may be recorded and monitored.
 By consenting, you are expressly requesting that we share your information in this manner and for these purposes.
 You agree to do business with us electronically and to receive copies of these terms electronically, but you may opt-out later by contacting privacy@millionairepub.com.
 These terms will be stored in a manner which you can print or request from us later in hard copy.

 We may communicate with you over the phone, via text, email and website chat features using generative-AI.
 Additionally, all calls, texts, website interactions and webchat conversations may be recorded and monitored.
 You consent to the same.